The Gap of Dreams

 The Gap of Dreams is the thirteenth studio album by Irish folk music group Altan and their twelfth studio album of original material, released in March 2018 on the Compass Records label to critical acclaim.

 Background

-This was the first studio album of original material to be released by Altan in three years, since the release of The Widening Gyre in February 2015.
+This is the first studio album of original material to be released by Altan in three years, since the release of The Widening Gyre in February 2015.
 This is also the first Altan album not to feature former band member Ciaran Tourish (usually on fiddle and flute) since he departed from the band in late July 2017.

 As Altan states through their official website: "the album title is borrowed from The Ballad of Douglas Bridge, a poem by Francis Carlin, in which he writes: 'The Gap of Dreams is never shut', referring to the gap between this world and the Otherworld.
 The Otherworld has always exerted a large influence on the fiddling tradition of County Donegal and has served as inspiration for song, music and folklore."